Respect/project-info/README.md

   6. Methods alphabetically (public, protected, private).
 14. Name everything inside a class using camelCase.
 15. Name everything outside a class using underscore_separated.
+16. Avoid getters and setters.
-16. Use dockblocks only when needed.
+17. Use dockblocks only when needed.
   1. Getters and setters doesn't need dockblocks.
 Make them self-descriptive.
   2. Constructors and Destructors doesn't need dockblocks.
 Make its parameters self-descriptive.
   3. Private and protected methods doesn't need dockblocks.
 Make them descriptive or velociraptors will come for you.
-17. Type-hint everything you can.
-Untyped parameters must be flexible enough to handle whatever the user inputs (converting them or throwing exceptions).
-18. Turn instances obvious inside methods.
+18. Type-hint everything you can.
+  1. Untyped parameters must be considered "mixed" always and handle type casting if appropriate.
+  2. Pass-only parameters must be preferable not altered.
 19. Use naming conventions for common operations:
   1. get() or getXXX()
   2. set() or setXXX()